Skip to main content

 This is a safeguard to ensure that AIR members have the most say in the process, part of our election policy since our organization was incorporated in 1988.
 We didn’t write the bylaws, but we do follow them.

-What is the responsibility of AIR Board Directors?
+What is the responsibility of AIR’s Board of Directors?

 Our bylaws entrust AIR’s Board of Directors with “managing the affairs of AIR,” which includes “taking necessary and appropriate steps to secure the financial stability of AIR.”
 Typically, boards of nonprofits are tasked with financial oversight and governance.
 This is true and expected, but AIR’s Board is also asked to contribute meaningfully to the vision of the organization.
 As a Board Member, you have a seat at the table in shaping the future of independent media – alongside your fellow Board Members and Keisha Salmon, AIR’s Executive Director.